 LIBRARY OF LITTER is designed to be used during a lockdown, in unreal space, disconnected and out of touch - rather like many human relationships with our ecosystem!

 You can visit the online exhibition - photos from the window exhibition at Coventry ArtSpace Arcadia Gallery Jan/Feb 2021 and still experience the 'Ground Level Interference' Soundwalk LINK in parks in Earlsdon, Coventry until mid 2022.
 The augmented reality works can still be downloaded from this Litterjacks LINK .

-Library of Litter was produced by Janet Tryner during her graduate art residency with Coventry Artspace 2019/20.
+Library of Litter was created and produced by Janet Tryner during her graduate art residency with Coventry Artspace 2019/20.

-Janet uses a range of techniques and media to try to uncover connections between land, ecosystems and human culture at ground level, with a forensic approach that leads her to repeatedly revisit the objects she has found.
-She viewed her residency as an opportunity to test the methods she developed during her degree, and made a series of investigations into Coventry’s land; exploring it by field-walking, then examining and documenting her finds in her art.
+Janet uses a range of techniques and media to try to uncover connections between land, ecosystems and human culture at ground level.
+She viewed her residency as an opportunity to test the methods she developed during her degree, and made a series of investigations into Coventry’s land in 2019 and early 2020 and then examined and documented her finds in her art.

 Janet's graduate residency Blogs.